-Of all the elements that make up a PBIS initiative, the one that generates the most excitement for students is the school store.
-Once you connect PBIS points with items, events, and privileges, your school store becomes a focal point.
-No matter the age or grade level, students love shopping the school store.
+Of all the elements that make up a PBIS initiative, one of the most engaging for students is the school store.
+Once you connect earned points with items, events, and privileges, your store becomes a hub of excitement.
+Whether you’re in an elementary or high school, students love browsing and shopping — especially when the items reflect their interests and hard work.

 How to Create a PBIS School Store

-The great thing about a school store is it can be as simple or complex as you choose to make it.
-Some of these decisions will be based on considerations such as budget, space availability, manpower, and time commitment.
+The great thing about setting up a school store is that it can be as simple or robust as you need it to be.
+Your approach will depend on factors like budget, space, manpower, and available time, but the right store and reward ideas can work for any situation.

 1. Location